-Connections to the CA Infrastructure MUST be authenticated and encrypted, except where documented that a formal specification prohibits or limits the use of authentication and/or encryption.
+Connections to the CA Infrastructure MUST be authenticated and encrypted, except where documented that a formal specification(s) prohibits or limits the use of authentication and/or encryption.

-Connections within the CA Infrastructure SHOULD be authenticated and encrypted.
+Connections within the CA Infrastructure or Network Boundary Controls SHOULD be authenticated and encrypted.